SpeedaRJ/DS-Project-in516ht-Chatbot/README.md

 ## Warning ##
 To use any scripts that requires a **FAISSDocumentStore** a _db_, _json_ and _faiss_ files should be in the same folder as the scripts.
 For all of the scripts in this repository this is provided for.

+[^1]: Might be added as inbuild support later for fun.